Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

-Now, let us go back to the \emph{defining relation} (\ref{tfcmpl}), and ask the following important question:\\ \emph{What is the physical identity of the microscopic degrees of freedom defined by $\mathcal{H}^{{\rm \;Complementary}}_{(t)}$?} To answer this question, we need to understand more clearly the \emph{fine-grained, microscopic nature} of the \emph{classical geometric mechanism} which, in the \emph{coarse-grained collective way} which was found in the part A, disperses the initial system of single-frequency Hawking modes into a final system of spectrally-Planckian modes.
+Now, let us go back to the defining relation (\ref{tfcmpl}), and ask the following important question:\\ \emph{What is the physical identity of the microscopic degrees of freedom defined by $\mathcal{H}^{{\rm \;Complementary}}_{(t)}$?} To answer this question, we need to understand more clearly the fine-grained, microscopic nature of the classical geometric mechanism which, in the coarse-grained collective way of the first part, disperses the initial system of single-frequency Hawking modes into a final system of Planckian modes.
 It is expected that the underlying fine-grained structure is inversely obtainable by \emph{deconstructing} the background curvature of Bob's causal diamond with a null-horizon causal boundary down to a Hilbert space of quantum curvature modes which build up that geometric environment.
 Being translated and promoted into an exact statement about the Hilbert space systems defined by the relations (\ref{tfhm},\ref{tfcmpl}), we are led to the following principal identification:\\ \emph{$\mathcal{H}^{{\rm \;Complementary}}_{(t)}$, defined by relations (\ref{tfhm},\ref{tfcmpl}) at any time $t$ of Hawking evaporation process, should be identified as the Hilbert space of the microscopic degrees of freedom' that build up the curvature of the asymptotic-observer's causal diamond with a null-horizon causal boundary, at the corresponding time $t$ .
 That is,}

-According to this principal identification, we will be calling the degrees of freedom of $\mathcal{H}^{{\rm\;Bobby\;Causal\;Curvature}}_{(t)}$ the ``Bobby curvature modes''.
-From the above identification together with the relations (\ref{tfcmpl}) and (\ref{tfhm}), we learn that our minimum-total Hilbert space admits the following tensor decomposition, as an exact equality which should hold at any time during the entire Hawking evaporation,
+According to this principal identification, we call the degrees of freedom of $\mathcal{H}^{{\rm\;Bobby\;Causal\;Curvature}}_{(t)}$ as the Bobby curvature modes.
+From the above identification together with the relations (\ref{tfcmpl}) and (\ref{tfhm}), we learn that our total Hilbert space admits the following tensor decomposition,as an exact equality which should hold at any time during the entire Hawking evaporation,